 Are you a first-time non-fiction author wondering how to get your book published?
 Do you go the traditional route and seek out a literary agent?
 Or do you take matters into your own hands and self-publish?
 What about hybrid publishing or crowdfunding publishing?
 With so many different book publishing routes available today, deciding which is right for you can be overwhelming.

-As someone who is passionate about book writing, I am determined to help aspiring authors fulfil their book publishing dreams.
-That's why I've put together this guide breaking down the advantages and disadvantages of each publishing route.
+As someone who is passionate about book writing, I am determined to help aspiring authors fulfill their book publishing dreams.
+That's why I've put together this guide, which breaks down the advantages and disadvantages of each publishing route.
 I've also included some examples of non-fiction bestsellers that have succeeded using each method.

 Whether you're a self-help trailblazer or a science buff, this article will provide you with valuable insights into the different publishing options available to you.
 So, sit back, grab a cup of coffee, and let's dive in!